skip navigation

 Q: HOW ROUGH DOES IT GET ON THE ICE?

-AWHL is a NO-CHECK league which basically means you’re not allowed to use your body to take another player off the puck.
-You CAN, however, expect some acceptable and inevitable forms of physical contact in the course of a game.
+Players should expect some acceptable and inevitable forms of physical contact in the course of a game.
 That’s the nature of hockey.
-And, sometimes accidents happen where you fall, bump into someone or get tripped.
-That’s why we wear protective gear.
-AND that’s why we always have one, if not two official referees to monitor all aspects of play.
+Sometimes accidents happen where you fall, bump into someone, or get tripped.
+This is why protective gear is mandatory and why we always have one, if not two official referees to monitor all aspects of play.

-Q:WHO ARE THE PLAYERS?
+Q: WHO ARE THE PLAYERS?

 AWHL players are a diverse group!
 We've got players as young as 18 and some who are now on the front side of 70.
-We quite can’t remember who said this but we like it: ‘If you still want to play, you're not too old!’
+We can't quite remember who said this, but we like it: "If you still want to play, you're not too old!"

-We all have one wonderful thing in common - we LOVE women's hockey!
+We all have one wonderful thing in common: we LOVE women's hockey!

 Q: WHAT GEAR IS REQUIRED?

-The following gear is required at all AWHL games
+The following gear is required at all AWHL games:

 • Helmet